saybuser/FD-SAT-Plan/README.md

 iii) Compilation to CNF: The toolkit [11] is called in hd_maxsat_plan.py to write the list of literals into the DIMACS CNF format.

 iv) Solver: Any off-the-shelf SAT solver works.
-In our work [1], we used Glucose SAT solver [5].
+In our paper [1], we used Glucose SAT solver [5].

 Example bnn.txt and normalization.txt files are provided for navigation domain.
 Therefore to run the planner, you will only need iii) and iv).